ElectrifAi/pai-gcp-marketplace/README.md

 1. In the GCP Console, open
     [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-1. From the list of applications, click **NGINX**.
+1. From the list of applications, click **ProcurementAi**.

 1. On the Application Details page, click **Delete**.

 ## Using the command line

-1. Navigate to the `nginx` directory.
+1. Navigate to the main directory.

     ```shell
-    cd click-to-deploy/k8s/nginx
+    cd pai-gcp-marketplace
     ```

 1. Run the `kubectl delete` command: